Can Large Language Models Master Complex Card Games?: Limitations

 \section{Limitations}

 Although the language models achieved performance close to that of strong game AIs, we found that the inference time of LLMs in games is relatively longer compared to these AIs.
-This is because these game AIs often have a smaller number of parameters, while most language models in our experiments have parameter sizes on the order of billions.
+This is because these game AIs often have a smaller number of parameters, while most language models in our experiments have parameter sizes in the billions (e.g., 7B).
 Although we used LoRA fine-tuning to reduce the number of trainable parameters, inference still requires calculating all the parameters, resulting in longer inference times.